jcmunav63/space-missions-and-rockets/README.md

 <!-- PROJECT DESCRIPTION -->
 # 📖 [About the Project - Space Travelers' Hub App] <a name="about-project"></a>

-**Space Travelers' Hub** It's a small website app for displaying information about SpaceX rockets, missions and the user's profile (including rockets' booking and missions' joined).
+**Space Travelers' Hub 0.1.0** It's a small website app for displaying information about SpaceX rockets, missions and the user's profile (including rockets' booking and missions' joined).
 It uses React & Redux.

 ## 🛠️ Built With <a name="built-with"></a>